-PASMN 4563 Expo of Scripture in Cnsln (CNSLN 3403)
+PASMN 4563 Scripture App for Soul Care (cnsln 3403)

 A study of Scripture for specific application in biblical counseling.
 The study will include an investigation of hermeneutics toward a more precise use of Scripture in counseling.
 Students will also learn the practical aspects of developing a counseling ministry in a local church.